SuhailRahman/VirtualTrialRoom/README.md

 This [tutorial](https://youtu.be/80-nE7ichvk) demonstrates how to build this app on iOS devices using unity.
 Click [here](https://youtu.be/80-nE7ichvk) to watch.

 ## Future Work
-1.A new button can be added for trying on two different outfits together.
+1. A new button can be added for trying on two different outfits together.
 For example, the user can try out a pant and shirt together.
-2.Physics motions can be added to the apparels to enhance the user experience.
+2. Physics motions can be added to the apparels to enhance the user experience.

 ## Contribution
 It's always good to contribute back to the society.
 If you have any new features or bug-fixes, please raise a PR.